andresheredia1/HyBayesCal-pckg/README.md

 ***
 `file_creator.py`: Python script that has two functions:

 * `cas_creator`: Creates the required number `.cas` files based on a standard (base) `.cas` file.
-For this project,  `.cas` files are created based on random friction coefficients with a fixed range of values extracted from the input parameters excel file `.xlsx` from Use-case-xlsx folder.
-Since every `.cas` file and calibration parameter might be different, the code block denoted as : (## This code block should be changed according to the used `.cas` base file.)  in this python script should be modified according to the `.cas` base file.
+For this project,  `.cas` files are created based on random friction coefficients with a fixed range of values extracted from the input parameters excel file `.xlsx` from **Use-case-xlsx** folder.
+Since every `.cas` file and calibration parameter might be different, the code block denoted as : (## This code block should be changed according to the used `.cas` base file.)  in this python script should be modified according to the `.cas` base file that is currently used.

 Additionally, returns a list of the random parameters that were used to create the `.cas` files and a list of the output `.slf` files’ paths.